zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 ## Interfaces
 When we first started working with classes, we said that a class had both an interface and an implementation.
-The interface consists of methods and fields that were available to other objects when creating or communicating with objects of the class.
+The interface consists of methods and fields that are available to other objects when creating or communicating with objects of the class.
 The implementation is the code that provides functionality to the interface.